MANU-de/RAG_CHATBOT_01/README.md

 **2. .env File**<br/>
 Create a .env file in the rag_chatbot_project/ directory to store your API key:
+(Do not upload to github/ alternatively create gitignore)
  ```
  GOOGLE_API_KEY="your api_key_here"
  [Replace "your api_key_here" with your actual Google API key.]